Scrum Master vs Project Manager: What's the Difference?

 Responsibilities

 Scrum Master: The Scrum Master and Project Manager roles diverge significantly when it comes to their respective responsibilities.
 A Scrum Master primarily focuses on the team and the Agile process, ensuring smooth collaboration, removing roadblocks, and upholding the Scrum principles.
-Their responsibilities revolve around facilitating Scrum events, promoting effective communication, coaching the team, and working with the Product Owner on backlog management.

-Project Manager: Contrastingly, the Project Manager carries a broader set of responsibilities, dealing with the entire project's planning, execution, and control.
 They manage the project's budget, allocate resources, handle risk management, maintain stakeholder communication, ensure quality control, and evaluate the project against its initial goals upon completion.

 Leadership and decision-making